Basics of Tax Compliance for Freelancers and Online Sellers

 So, if you are renting an office space or you hire the professional service of an Accountant, you may withhold the corresponding tax upon payment and remit the tax to BIR within the deadline.

-Failure to exercise this function will cost your business to pay the necessary tax plus 25% surcharge, 12% interest, and compromise penalty.
+Failure to exercise this function will cost your business to pay the necessary tax plus 25% surcharge, 12% interest, and the compromise penalty.

 Incentives of a BIR-registered Business